AC Remote Isn’t working

 Test another device

 Make sure your Remote has adequate power and is setup correctly.
 Test other items such as lamps or televisions to ensure they work, too.
 If all of these items work in different areas of your home – it’s most likely a problem with the outlet or fuse box that they’re plugged into.
 Consult an electrician if you think this is what could be wrong with these types of electronic devices.
+Most modern air conditioners have an energy-saving “heat mode” setting that can be turned off.
+Turbo cooling is a method of cooling that uses the exhaust gases from an engine to create a cooling effect.

 If batteries installation doesn’t solve the problem and you can still operate the air conditioner manually, the remote control might be defective.